From Las Vegas to Zion National Park: 4 Best Ways to Get There

 Highlights: Aerial tours with breathtaking scenic attractions

 It's possible to fly to Zion from Las Vegas to do a helicopter tour using any one of the Vegas-based heli companies.
 The flight would be a custom charter, as most of the companies do mainly Grand Canyon flights.
-Typically these are visits by air; you do not land and get out, you fly to the park, pass over important scenic areas, then fly back to Las Vegas.
+Typically these are visits by air; you do not land and get out, you fly to the park, pass over important scenic areas, and then fly back to Las Vegas.

 Based in Utah, Bryce Canyon Airlines offers air tours of Zion National Park, flying from their base in the small town of Bryce Canyon City.
 Most tours, which are done by helicopter or private plane, also include a visit to Bryce Canyon.
 The company can pick you up in Las Vegas and drop you back off there as well.